 Do start early.
 There is a lot you can do online right now in preparation for your campaign.
 Put material about yourself out there now and begin building your online reputation.

-Judges are often limited in when and how they can begin campaigning.
+Judges are often limited in when and how they can begin campaigning or use social media.
 For example, they may not be able to print campaign material or engage in online campaigning activities until a particular date.

 They also may not publicly endorse or oppose a candidate for any public office.
 They may also be restricted to seek, accept, or use endorsements from a political organization.